Genez-io/deployapps-landing-page/content/posts/what-is-serverless-security.md

 These are all plausible possibilities because they're far removed from the business logic.
 They're occasions in which security needs to be added because there are people who know how to exploit these easy-to-score vulnerabilities.
 And if you were wondering, depending on a cloud vendor for security won't cut it — even {{< external-link link="https://www.sumologic.com/blog/aws-security-breaches-2017/" >}}Accenture got hacked{{< /external-link >}} and gave away gigabytes of information from their AWS S3 bucket.

-Genezio is a type-safe serverless platform so that developers can build full-stack apps, and that means, of course, taking care of security also.
+DeployApps is a type-safe serverless platform so that developers can build full-stack apps, and that means, of course, taking care of security also.
 Since the platform intends users to get their apps up and running quickly so they can focus on their business, it makes efforts to solve security starting from the code itself.
 Typesafe coding is associated with preventing bugs, but such a design might also turn out to sift out some vulnerabilities.

-Genezio also throws the business logic to the backend so that accessing it becomes harder for attackers.
+DeployApps also throws the business logic to the backend so that accessing it becomes harder for attackers.
 And even the {{< external-link link="https://genezio.com/docs/cli-tool/#cli-environment-variables" >}}Analytics tool{{< /external-link >}} is anonymised.
-That's how Genezio solves security — it has brought it to the table by design, and, like a good serverless platform should do, it takes care of it so that developers can focus on building their business.
+That's how DeployApps solves security — it has brought it to the table by design, and, like a good serverless platform should do, it takes care of it so that developers can focus on building their business.

-**Find out more about the benefits of serverless security and type-safe serverless development with multiple builds at {{< external-link link="https://Genezio.com" >}}Genezio.com{{< /external-link >}}.**
+**Find out more about the benefits of serverless security and type-safe serverless development with multiple builds at {{< external-link link="https://deployapps.dev" >}}DeployApps.dev{{< /external-link >}}.**